noyo-technologies/backend-coding-challenge/README.md

 ### Business Rules
 1. You can only add segments to the end.
   1. Inserting a segment that does not temporally go at the end should result in a 400.

-Adding a new segment
+2. A segment end date of None should be treated as infinitely in the future
+3. A segment start date of None should be treated as infinitely in the past.
-update the end_date of an existing segment to the start_date of the new segment if the start_date of the new segment is before the end_data of the exiting segment if the end_date of the existing segment is None
+4. Update the end_date of an existing segment to the start_date of the new segment if the start_date of the new segment is before the end_date of the exiting segment.
-The insertion of a new segment should not update the existing segment's end_date if the existing segments end_date is before the new segment's start_ date.
+5. If the existing segments end_date is before the new segment's start_ date then no update to the exiting segment is required
+6. The endpoint should implement http PUT semantics.

 # What we are evaluating